 Where SQRT(.) is EXCEL’s square root function.

-This is demonstrated for the WTI and Gold in Figure 5 below:
+Figure 5 demonstrates this for the WTI and Gold below:

 J-day holding SMA VaR – Scenario 2